SQream/sqream_docs/feature_guides/query_healer.rst

     ::

- * :ref:`healer_max_inactivity_hours` - Defines the threshold for creating a log recording a slow statement.
+ * :ref:`healer_max_statement_inactivity_seconds` - Defines the threshold for creating a log recording a slow statement.
 The log includes information about the log memory, CPU and GPU.